narfman0/ledge/README.md

 * Ensure an up to date Java JRE is installed, at the time of writing JRE 8u45 find here: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+* Compile and run with gradle target: `gradlew run`
-* Run the game using scripts in the ``scripts`` directory, e.g. runLedge.bat in windows
+* If already compiles, run the game using scripts in the ``scripts`` directory, e.g. runLedge.bat in windows

 Development
 ===========